-Child In Uganda, constitutionally a child refers to a person below the age of 18 years Child Sexual Exploitation of Children (CSE) A child is a victim of sexual exploitation when she/he takes part in a sexual activity in exchange for something (e.g. gain or benefit, or even the promise of such) from a third party, the perpetrator, or by the child her/himself.
-(ECPAT International - Inter-Agency Working Group, 2016) Reintegration Reintegration is defined as the process of movement of minority groups of a society into the main stream of the society.
+Child In Uganda, constitutionally a child refers to a person below the age of 18 years.
+Child Sexual Exploitation of Children (CSE) A child is a victim of sexual exploitation when she/he takes part in a sexual activity in exchange for something (e.g. gain or benefit, or even the promise of such) from a third party, the perpetrator, or by the child her/himself.
+(ECPAT International Inter-Agency Working Group, 2016) Reintegration Reintegration is defined as the process of movement of minority groups of a society into the mainstream of the society.
 The action or process of integrating someone back into society.
 (Oxford English Dictionary).
-The process of a separated child making what is anticipated to be a permanent transition back to his or her family and community (usually of origin), in order to receive protection and care and to find a sense of belonging and purpose in all spheres of life" - Guidelines on Children's Reintegration (2016) - https://riselearningnetwork.org/resource/introducing-the-guidelines-on-childrens-reintegration/ Reintegration (as defined by Youth Researchers) Youth researchers' defined reintegration as a process of transition where young people are taken back to the community, restored, united and accepted as members of the society who are willing to change their own lives.
-Stigma A mark of disgrace associated with a particular circumstance, quality, or person (Oxford English Dictionary) Discrimination The unjust or prejudicial treatment of different categories of people (Oxford English Dictionary) Adult researchers (AR) In Uganda, they are researchers and employees with UYDEL who planned the data collection for all the FDGs through reviewing and refining themes, key questions and facilitation plans for the three focus group discussions with the youth researchers and participants.
-Youth researchers (YR) These are group of reintegrated young people from UYDEL who co facilitated the group discussions with the adult researchers with 8-10 young participants and also took part in events.
-Youth participants (YP) Youth participants are young people who are victims of sexual exploitation and have already completed their reintegration process with UYDEL.
+The process of a separated child making what is anticipated to be a permanent transition back to his or her family and community (usually of origin), in order to receive protection and care and to find a sense of belonging and purpose in all spheres of life.
+(Guidelines on Children's Reintegration, 2016) https://riselearningnetwork.org/resource/introducing-the-guidelines-on- childrens-reintegration/ Reintegration (as defined by Youth Researchers) Youth researchers defined reintegration as a process of transition where young people are taken back to the community, restored, united and accepted as members of the society who are willing to change their own lives.
+Stigma A mark of disgrace associated with a particular circumstance, quality, or person (Oxford English Dictionary) Discrimination The unjust or prejudicial treatment of different categories of people (Oxford English Dictionary) Adult researchers (AR) In Uganda, they are researchers and employees of UYDEL who planned the data collection through reviewing and refining themes, key questions and facilitation plans for the three focus group discussions with the youth researchers and participants.
+Youth researchers (YR) These are a group of reintegrated young people from UYDEL who, together with the adult researchers, co-facilitated the group discussions with 8-10 young participants and also took part in 'sense checking' the initial findings.
+Research participants (YP) Research participants are young people who are victims of sexual exploitation and have already completed their reintegration process with UYDEL.
 Their ages are between 18 to 24 years old.
-Child Protection Coordinator Child protection coordinator is an employee of UYDEL she was to connect any child protection concerns during the research project to the child protection procedures of Uydel.
-UYDEL Uganda Youth Development Link NGO'S Non-government Organizations
+Child Protection Coordinator The child protection coordinator is an employee of UYDEL; she was to connect any child protection concerns during the research project to the child protection procedures of UYDEL.
+UYDEL Uganda Youth Development Link NGOs Non-Government Organizations